Sewage self-assessment

 - Environmental Compliance Approval (ECA)

-- contents removed from septic tanks, portable toilets, privy vaults and holding tanks serving houses, schools, motels, mobile home parks, campgrounds and small commercial endeavours, all receiving sewage from domestic sources.
+- Contents removed from septic tanks, portable toilets, privy vaults and holding tanks serving houses, schools, motels, mobile home parks, campgrounds and small commercial endeavors, all receiving sewage from domestic sources.
 Septage is raw and untreated.

-- Ministry of the Environment, Conservation and Parks or MECP, unless otherwise stated.
+- Ministry of the Environment, Conservation and Parks, ministry or MECP, unless otherwise stated.

-- sewage works, such as septic systems or holding tanks, which discharge below the ground surface or do not discharge and are regulated by MECP.
+- Sewage works, such as septic systems or holding tanks, which discharge below the ground surface or do not discharge and are regulated by the ministry.

 - A combined sewer overflow is a discharge to the environment from a combined sewer system.
 A sanitary sewer overflow is a discharge to the environment from a sanitary sewer system.
 A sewage treatment plant overflow is a discharge to the environment from a sewage treatment works at a location other than the final effluent outfall or downstream of the sampling point in the final effluent outfall.